bougie/elephantor/README.rst

 **launch a backup**
 ::

-$ elephant backup
+$ elephator backup

 **get a list of saved files**
 ::

-$ elephant list
+$ elephator list

 **get a list of saved files for a given date**
 ::

-$ elephant list --time 2014-01-01
+$ elephator list --time 2014-01-01

 **do a restore in the /tmp/fubar directory**
 ::

-$ elephant restore -d /tmp/fubar
+$ elephator restore -d /tmp/fubar

 **restore the file toto ine the current directory**
 ::

-$ elephant restore -f toto
+$ elephator restore -f toto